Hall of Fame

 2014

-Once referred to as ‘The Lady of Iron’, Louise was one of Australia’s key female triathletes of the period when the national circuit began to consolidate, and Australian triathletes began to assert their presence as a collective on the international stage.
+Known as ‘The Lady of Iron,’ Louise Mackinlay was one of Australia’s leading female triathletes during a period when the national circuit was solidifying and Australian athletes began to make their mark on the international stage.

-By the end of 1988/1989, Louise was selected to compete in the first official Triathlon World Championships at Avignon as part of the national team.
-During the European trip Bonham ‘blitzed the women’s field’, and became one of the first woman known to have finished to finish an Olympic distance race course in less under than two hours.
+In 1989, Louise was selected to represent Australia at the first official Triathlon World Championships in Avignon, where she dominated the women’s field, becoming one of the first women to complete an Olympic distance race in under two hours.

 2013